Girl in famous surrogacy case dies at age 8 - Local News 8

 “They all miss her terribly.
 She was the centering part of our family.
 She was our heart and soul,” Harrell said.

-“For the eight years she lived she had she had a full life,” said her father, Thomas Harrell.
+“For the eight years she lived, she had a full life,” said her father, Thomas Harrell.
 “She had a lot of joy in her life and gave a lot of other people joy in ways that sometimes weren’t expected.”

 Comments